BryanMui1/stuff-plus/README.md

 To do: checklist

-- [] Calculate basic stuff-plus
+- [x] Calculate basic stuff-plus
+- [] Reformat data structures to suit stuff-plus models for all pitch types
-- [] Look into count normalization
+- [] Bryan: Look into count normalization(By next meeting)
-- [] Apply effective normalization
+- [] Apply effective normalization(Mentioned in meeting)
-- [] Look into different ways to train models
+- [x] Look into different ways to train models
-- [] Look for a model performance criterion
+- [] Look for a model performance criterion(By next meeting)